-Washington, D.C.- the capital of the United States and one of the most powerful cities on the planet- is a city with something for everyone (we love it so much we’ve called the area our home for more than a decade!).
-You’ll find plenty of classic photo ops and sights to see here, but don’t overlook some of the lesser-known opportunities to learn and enjoy what The District has to offer.
+Washington, DC- the capital of the United States and one of the most powerful cities on the planet- is a city with something for everyone (we love it so much we’ve called the area our home for more than a decade!).
+You’ll find plenty of classic photo opportunities and tourist sights to visit here, but don’t overlook some of the lesser-known opportunities to learn and enjoy what the District of Columbia has to offer.

 When we have friends and family in town, we don’t let them miss much from this list!

-- THE CAPITOL COLUMNS are off the beaten path- way off, in fact, at the National Arboretum in Northeast DC.
+Off the beaten path- way off, in fact, the Capitol Columns are located in the National Arboretum in Northeast Washington, DC.
 Originally built as part of the East Portico of the Capitol Building, when the dome was constructed in 1866 there was some concern that the columns couldn’t hold the weight of the new structure.
 Almost 100 years later, the columns were removed and sent to their new home.
 Come here for peace, tranquility, and a look at history most visitors have never even heard of.
 Especially picturesque in the fall, it’s a great place to visit during any season.

 More Information: US National Arboretum

-- THE WASHINGTON MONUMENT is about as classic DC as you can get.
-Go online and reserve a time to visit the top of the moment, where you’ll be treated some incredible views of both Washington and Arlington.
+► THE WASHINGTON MONUMENTThis is about as classic Washington, DC as you can get.
+Go online and reserve a time to visit the top of the moment, where you’ll be treated some incredible views of both Washington, DC and Arlington, Virginia.
 Reservations are only $1.50 online, though they can be made for free at the monument’s ticket booth- but in-person reservations can only be made for same day visits and often go quickly in the morning, so spend some time before you visit to save yourself any potential disappointment.
 The Washington Monument is definitely worth seeing.

 More Information: Washington Monument Tickets